SH2402 Astrophysics 6.0 credits

 After the course the student should be able to:

-• Give an account for observations of the large-scale structure of the universe and reflect over theories for the development of structure on different scales.
+- Describe the observations of the large-scale structure of the universe and assess the theories for structure formation in the universe on both small and large scales.

 Course main content